professordnyc/dogepal-hackathon/README.md

 DOGEPAL is a streamlined, privacy-focused tool for analyzing and optimizing government spending.
 This version features a simple Streamlit interface with a SQLite backend, designed for local development and analysis.

+This project is a streamlined version of a full-featured DOGEPAL project in development.
+This prototype was developed for the 2025 NVIDIA/HP AI Studio hackathon.

 > **Privacy First**: This project is configured with telemetry disabled and no data collection.
 See our [privacy policy](docs/PRIVACY.md) for details.

 ## Quick Start